rjamesnw/FlowScript/README.md

 * Other guidelines:
     1. All code must be documented using JSDoc comments.
 That means all class, functions, properties, etc.  The code within the function bodies should have blank lines and comments separating ideas.
 Since many other developers may have to work on your code/changes, it can be hard to understand the reasoning for any quirks that may be related on conditions not immediately apparent in the current context, or simply just because if a particular conviction.

-        Make sure to document the parameters as well, such as `@param {string} value  ...description...`
+        Make sure to document the parameters as well, such as `@param {string} value  ...description...`.

         If I cannot read the comments and immediately understand what is going on, I will most likely reject the pull request.